WestDRI/wgpages/content/driConnect.md

 1. promote and teach visualization tools and techniques to researchers,
 1. advertise our services and support, and
-1. (most exciting for us) crowdsource novel visualization ideas: we know the tools, but using them effectively could be an art in itself.
+1. (most exciting for us) crowdsource novel visualization ideas: we know the tools, but using them effectively could be an art in itself -- just look at the pictures above.

 We ran the *"Seeing Big showcase"* at HPCS in 2015 (48m video), 2016 (25m video), and 2017 (12m video).
 Few weeks prior to each event, we asked researchers across the country to contribute their scientific